Cheezmeister/gf-sticky/README.md

 A: If all you want to do is design, you have a few options.
 It’s possible, though unlikely, that you can find somebody who is willing and able to code, who will work with you (see previous question).
 Programs such as GameMaker, RPG Maker etc. offer a relatively code-free way to create a wide variety of games.
 Unity and Flashpunk are "some code required" and have become popular among non-programmer indies in recent years.
 Alternatively, you could find an existing game that’s well-suited to modding, such as Half-Life 2 or Starcraft 2.
 But the best way to truly have full control over what happens is to program your game from scratch.

 #### Q: What’s a good game design college?
 The general consensus is that it’s not a good idea to attend an "exclusive" school like DigiPen or Full Sail, mainly because they don’t leave much room for a backup plan if game design doesn’t work out for you--which is extremely possible given the fickle nature of the game industry.
 That being said, certain schools including DigiPen have proven themselves to be viable choices for highly talented students with a "game industry or bust" mentality.
-Other universities, e.g. RIT, RPI, have jumped on the bandwagon and offered game development curricula alongside the traditional fare--this is a good way to hedge your bets wiht a GD program.
-We still feel it’s better to major in a broader subject that holds your interest, such as Computer Science in the case of programming, and to develop a portfolio of games on your own time.
+Other universities, e.g. RIT, RPI, have jumped on the bandwagon and offered game development curricula alongside the traditional fare--this is a good way to hedge your bets with a GD program.
+If you're not sure, it's safer to major in a broader subject that holds your interest, such as Computer Science in the case of programming, and to develop a portfolio of games on your own time.
 You will actually look better to employers if you programmed your own work because you wanted to, not for homework; and a background in CompSci lends itself to a host of other options in case you lose interest, or fail to make it, in game development.
-Also (speaking from experience) it pays more :)
+Also, speaking from experience, it pays more :)

 #### Q: Where can I get a compiler/interpreter/IDE for xxx language?
 A: There are plenty of free tools out there.
 Use Google & Wikipedia to determine which one is right for you.
 We’ll tell you which ones we use if you must ask, but the "best" one is just as nonexistent as the "best" beginner’s language.